-This fund is non-diversified and can take larger positions in fewer issuers than a diversified fund, increasing its potential risk.
-Investing in foreign securities presents certain risks, such as currency fluctuations, political and economic changes, and market risks.
-Any fund that focuses in a particular segment of the market or in a particular geographical region will generally be more volatile than a fund that invests more broadly.
+This Fund is diversified, but primarily focuses its investments in Germany, thereby increasing its vulnerability to developments in that country.
+Investing in foreign securities, particularly those of emerging markets, presents certain risks, such as currency fluctuations, political and economic changes and market risks.
+Any fund that concentrates in a particular segment of the market or in a particular geographical region will generally be more volatile than a fund that invests more broadly.

 The European Union, the United States and other countries have imposed sanctions on Russia as a result of the Russian military intervention in the Ukraine.
 These sanctions have adversely affected Russian individuals, Russian issuers and the Russian economy.
-Russia, in turn, has imposed sanctions targeting Western individuals, businesses and products, including food products.
-The various sanctions have adversely affected, and may continue to adversely affect, not only the Russian economy but also the economies of many countries in Europe, including countries in Central and Eastern Europe.
-Potential developments in the Ukraine, and the continuation of current sanctions, or the imposition of additional sanctions, may materially adversely affect the value or liquidity of the Fund's portfolio.
+Russia, in turn, has imposed sanctions targeting Western individuals, businesses and products including food products.
+The various sanctions have adversely affected, and may continue to adversely affect, not only the Russian economy but also the economies of many countries in Europe, including Germany.
+Potential developments in the Ukraine, and the continuation of current sanctions or the imposition of additional sanctions may materially adversely affect the value of the Fund's portfolio.